Studies at sea demonstrated a 75% mean reduction in

 they should avoid drinking alcohol.
 In addition, patients should be informed that the following medications

-- drugs with anticholinergic properties (e.g., other belladonna alkaloids),
+- Drugs with anticholinergic properties (i.e., other belladonna alkaloids)

 - Patients with the following conditions should be informed about the chance of developing serious reactions

-- patients with open angle glaucoma (may cause an increase in intraocular pressure)
+- Open angle glaucoma (may cause an increase in intraocular pressure)

-- patients with impaired kidney or liver function (increased likelihood of CNS effects)
+- Impaired kidney or liver function (increased likelihood of CNS effects)

-- patients with a history of seizures or psychosis (can potentially worsen both disorders)
+- A history of seizures or psychosis (can potentially worsen both disorders)

-- patients with obstruction at the level of the pylorus, which is the outlet of the stomach, or urinary
+- Obstruction at the level of the pylorus, which is the outlet of the stomach, or urinary

 bladder neck obstruction (may cause difficulties in urinating)